awsdocs/amazon-sagemaker-developer-guide/doc_source/automating-sagemaker-with-eventbridge.md

     }
   }
   ```
-+ Amazon SageMaker endpoint status change
++ SageMaker endpoint status change

-  Indicates a change in the status of a Amazon SageMaker hosted real\-time inference endpoint\.
+  Indicates a change in the status of a SageMaker hosted real\-time inference endpoint\.

   The following shows an event with an endpoint in the `IN_SERVICE` state\.